Comparisons

 RefundYourSOL is one of the original Solana rent recovery tools.
 It launched during the Solana NFT boom and built a user base among traders who accumulated large numbers of empty token accounts.
 It has been operating for several years and has brand recognition in the Solana community.

-SolRecover.io is a newer tool that offers lower pricing and a client-side architecture.
+SolRecover.io is a newer tool that offers the lowest fee of any recovery tool (1.9%) and a fully client-side architecture.

 Fee Comparison